adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #84 Need to host the front-end on firebase

-#85 No progress on hosting today
+#85 No progress on hosting today.
+Neither today.
+And I also skipped a day in committs.